-Sheds are one of the most favorite DIY projects for a lot of people.
-There are several reasons for that.
+Building a shed is one of the most popular DIY projects for a lot of people.
 A shed can be used for many things, such as storage, a workshop, or a playhouse.
-And even if you don’t have a backyard, you can still build your own shed because it is very easy to do.
+And even if you don’t have many DIY skills, you can still build your own shed because it is very easy to do.
 If you are leaning towards a larger scale man cave outdoor shed, then you may want to get it prefabricated to save you some time, but any add ons you can build yourself.

 - Have permission to build